7RU7H/Archive/Cyberwarfare/Practice/THM-King-Of-The-Hill.md

 10. Resets should only be used if the target has been broken or otherwise rendered unusable; resets shouldn't be used to prevent users from gaining access.
 11. If one vulnerability is patch then don't spam resets, there are 4-5 methods to gain foothold in every machine.

+Additionally:
+- You are allowed to use rootkits.
+But as implied by rules, while planting rootkits, make sure you do not break the machine or make it unusable for everyone but you.

 Points - Points do not go towards your TryHackMe account score.

 There are two ways to get points.